drnkly/tweetYoSelf/README.md

 Abstract:

-  Twitter is a network of publishers and subscribers of messages that are all stored and distributed centrally by the Twitter company.
+  Twitter is a network of publishers and subscribers publishing and subscribing to messages that are all stored and distributed centrally by the Twitter company.

   The messages published and subscribed to in the Twitter network are encoded according to a proprietary protocol defined by the Twitter API